The Story Behind The Aligned As Designed 3rd Foot Cane

 Inventing a better cane

 I walk upright and without a cane despite the prognosis I was given after my car accident.
-This is because of great surgeons and the 3rd Foot Cane that allowed me and now thousands of other like me throughout the World to regain an upright, stable, heel to toe walking gait that maintains the body's alignment, engages the core muscles and allows the body to move the way it was designed to be aligned and moved when walking forward, backward and turning.
+This is because of great surgeons and The 3rd Foot Cane that I invented.
+The 3rd Foot Cane allowed me and now thousands of other like me throughout the World to walk with confidence and regain an upright, stable, heel to toe walking gait that maintains the body's alignment and engages the core muscles.
+Allowing the body to move the way it was designed to be aligned and moved when walking forward, backward and turning.

 The 3rd Foot Cane was chosen by The West Coast Consortium For Technology And Innovation as a 2020 Portfolio Member.